linode/docs/docs/applications/ansible/getting-started-with-ansible.md

 ### Install the Stack

-Finally, let's get a very basic server set up with Apache and PHP, and a test MySQL databases to use.
+Finally, let's get a very basic server set up with Apache and PHP, and a test MySQL database to use.

 1. The following playbook downloads the appropriate packages, turns on the Apache and MySQL services, and creates a basic database and user.